IdealisticAI/Documentation/README.md

 > description

 ## Links
-##### Links store and organize external resources connected to the company, positions, or employees.
+##### Links store and organize external resources connected to the company, positions, employees or in general.
 ### Studying a link
 > description
 ### Adding to the company's links